ziipline/einstein-service-prompt-testing-utility/README.md

 ## 📊 RAG Quality Metrics

-The utility includes comprehensive RAG (Retrieval-Augmented Generation Assessment) quality evaluation to score prompt outputs and ensure they are not hallucinating, remain faithful to grounding information, and respond in a context-aware manner.
+The utility includes comprehensive RAG (Retrieval-Augmented Generation) quality evaluation to score prompt outputs and ensure they are not hallucinating, remain faithful to grounding information, and respond in a context-aware manner.

 ### Quality Assessment Features